-About 9.2% of the WRS assets are managed

-in the Variable Fund, which was closed by law to new participants in 1980 and reopened to active participants in 2001.
-Participants who choose the Variable Fund can place half of their future pension fund contributions in this Fund.
-Participants in the Variable Fund option also accept a greater degree of risk, in part because it is a stock fund, for the potential of greater long-term returns.
+About 9.2% of WRS assets are managed in the variable fund, which was closed by law to new participants in 1980 and reopened to active participants in 2001.
+Participants who choose the variable fund can place half of their future pension fund contributions in this fund.
+Participants in the variable fund option also accept a greater degree of risk, in part because it is a stock fund, with the potential for greater long-term returns.

 Investment Goal: The investment objective is to achieve returns that equal or exceed that of similar equity portfolios.
-The Variable Fund benchmark is a composite of individual indices rolled up and weighted to the asset allocation targets.
+The variable fund benchmark is a composite of individual indices rolled up and weighted to the asset allocation targets.
 The Standard & Poor's Index of 500 stocks, which features large company stocks, is additionally observed for comparison.
-However, 40% of the Fund is diversified into international, small-and midcap stocks that are not represented in the S&P 500.
+However, for diversification, a significant portion of the fund is invested in stocks, including the international and small company stocks, that are not represented in the S&P 500.